ONSdigital/design-system-python-flask-demo/README.md

 # design-system-python-flask-demo

-This project is demo of design system implemenented in Python and Flask.
+This project is demo of design system implemented in Python and Flask.

-### Requirements setup
+## Requirements setup

-For setting up this project, run the below command. pyenv is a python version management tool that allows switch between multiple python version. jq is a JSON preprosser that is used to fetch the design systems templates using the `scripts/load_release.sh`.
+For setting up this project, run the below command. pyenv is a python version management tool that allows switching between multiple python versions. jq is a JSON preprocessor that is used to fetch the design systems templates using the `scripts/load_release.sh`.

 ```
 brew install pyenv jq